 k.
 Generally hearings will follow the order of business listed below, variations may occur depending on the circumstances of the individual cases:

 - Opening statement by the respondent

-- Panel questions the complainan
+- Panel questions the complainant

-- Panel questions the responden
+- Panel questions the respondent

 - Complainant and respondent may ask questions of each other.
 If, prior to asking questions, the complainant and respondent request a brief (up to ten minutes) recess to consult with their advisors, this may be granted by the VP.

 - Questions from the parties and further questions from the panel

 - Final statement by respondent

 l.
 At the conclusion of the hearing the panel will meet to complete its review of information and its consideration of the complaint.
 The panel will report its findings of fact and its conclusions in writing.
 The VP will determine any penalties to be imposed, as provided below.
 The panel will use a preponderance of the evidence standard to determine responsibility (i.e. it is more likely than not that the respondent was responsible for the prohibited behavior).